DUI Defense Lawyers in Maryland

 DWI checkpoints slow drivers down and in turn allow police officers to interact with drivers while checking for signs of impairment.
 They often occur on high-traffic weekends, holidays, and are also common in the summertime.
 One way to learn about upcoming DWI checkpoints is to look for local notifications.
 State police also publish news releases on Maryland’s website.
 Keeping these guidelines in mind may help you understand what is required of you and help you to recognize when law enforcement deviates from checkpoint criteria.

-If you think that police violated your rights, do not hesitate to call one of our skilled criminal defense attorneys to go over your case and discuss the circumstances of your stop.
+If you think that police violated your rights, do not hesitate to call one of our skilled DUI attorneys to go over your case and discuss the circumstances of your stop.

 DWI Checkpoint Arrest